jqhoogland/react-todos/README.md

 - [x] When you create a new element, it shows up non-toggled.
 Ideally, we'd like to create a new element, and automatically open & focus the input & slide it into view.
 - [x] We want to persist the state of our theme, so that it's the same after the page reloads.
 - [x] We want to avoid FOUC (flash of unstyle content) so we use `useLayoutEffect` instead.
+- [x] We want to persist the todos to local storage as well.
+Let's start by writing out the code inside the `<Tasks/>` element.

 - A small theoretical section on `useEffect`:
   - A major note of caution: `useEffect` should be used as a last resort.
 Side-effects belong in event handlers not as a consequence of special renders.